speedandfunction/automatization/memory-bank/archive/archive-eslint-naming-conventions-20250811.md

 **Solution**:
 - Added Boolean variable rule with prefixes: `is`, `has`, `should`, `can`, `will`, `did`
 - Added Function rule with A/HC/LC pattern prefixes: `get`, `set`, `reset`, `remove`, `delete`, `compose`, `handle`
-- Used `format: null` to avoid conflicts with camelCase validation
+- Used `format: ['camelCase']` to enforce camelCase formatting while requiring prefixes
 - Follows naming-cheatsheet principles for better code readability

 ### Challenge 7: MongoDB Operators and Dot Notation